 Crystal is featured as the mental health advocate in the film UNSEEN.

 Maybe you are here because you are looking for a safe place to process feelings, gain insight, and unpack how this beautiful yet confusing road is changing your and maybe your families' lives.
 I am here to validate your experience!

-The siblings of a special needs child can often experience many difficult feelings due to the circumstances within the family.
+The siblings of a child with medical needs or disabilities that require more support from others can often experience many difficult feelings due to the circumstances within the family.

 If you have out-of-network (OON) benefits, it is possible that you will receive partial reimbursement for your therapy sessions, usually at a slightly lower percentage than what you would receive in-network.
 We advise that you check with your insurance company ahead of time to inquire about your eligibility for OON benefits and to make sure you understand your responsibility to first meet a deductible.
 Upon request, we will provide a monthly receipt, called a superbill, for you to submit to your insurance company.

 If you have a flexible spending account (FSA) or health savings account (HSA), you can use these pre-tax dollars to pay for therapy.
 In the event that your FSA/HSA administrator requires an itemized receipt, we will provide this for you upon request.

 If you plan to pay for services without insurance, please email me regarding self-pay information.
 You may be eligible for a convenience discount for services on the basis that no insurance or personal billing will be done.